Teach Anywhere

 - Before you make decisions about how to set up your tests in Canvas, use this guide and screencast to survey your students about their technology access at home.
 You will need this information to determine viable options and ensure accessibility for all of your students.

-- Online proctoring tools (please use these cautiously and make sure all of your students have the technology and data acess to meaningfully participate before deciding to use them!):
+- Online proctoring tools (please use these cautiously and make sure all of your students have the technology and data access to meaningfully participate before deciding to use them!):

-- Faculty Resources for using Lockdown Browser & Monitor including Canvas Quick Start Guide
+- Faculty Resources for using Lockdown Browser including Canvas Quick Start Guide

-- Student Lockdown Browser & Monitor Guide and Overview Video -- if you plan to use either tool, it is essential that you share these resources with your students.
+- Student Lockdown Browser Guide and Lockdown Browser Overview Video — if you plan to use this tool, it is essential that you share these resources with your students.

 These resources are aimed at making decisions for other assignment types, such as papers, other written reports or artifacts, presentations, video or audio recordings, concept maps, infographics, or other image-based work.